 In Whitewater, WI (Bird City, USA), there’s no shortage of places to watch birds.
 You won’t only peep your every day warblers and finches, but eagles and owls, too!
 With the knowledge and insight of two local bird watching enthusiasts, we put together a list of the prime spots for observing Whitewater’s (and the surrounding area’s) winged beauties.
+To track bird migration in our area, click here.

 1.Cravath Lakefront is perfect to bird watch in the early morning where you can see egrets, Green Herons, Great Blue Herons, ducks, night hawks, and according to bird watching enthusiast, Liesl, “a kingfisher that always perches on the same post in the water.”
 Fun fact, according to avid bird watcher, Scott, “The lakes [Trippe and Cravath] also see migrant Tundra and Trumpeter Swans, White-fronted Geese and occasionally Snow and Ross’s Geese.”